carpentries-incubator/intro-image-classification-cnn/episodes/06-conclusion.md

 * Tasks requiring an explanation of how the answer was arrived at.
 * Classifying things which are nothing like their training data.

-## Share Model
+## 10. Share model

-Now that we have a trained network that performs at a level we are happy with we can go and use it on real data to perform a prediction.
-At this point we might want to consider publishing a file with both the architecture of our network and the weights which it has learned (assuming we did not use a pre-trained network).
+Now that we have a trained network that performs at a level we are happy with and can maintain high prediction accuracy on a test dataset we might want to consider publishing a file with both the architecture of our network and the weights which it has learned (assuming we did not use a pre-trained network).
 This will allow others to use it as as pre-trained network for their own purposes and for them to (mostly) reproduce our result.

-## 10. Share model
-It is very useful to be able to use the trained neural network at a later stage without having to retrain it.
-This can be done by using the save method of the model.
-It takes a string as a parameter which is the path of a directory where the model is stored.

 ```python
 model.save('my_first_model')